oanda/apidocs/full-history.md

 ##### Compatibility Changes:

 - Wrapped streaming rates inside a "tick" object as mentioned [here](https://fxtrade.oanda.com/community/forex-forum/topic/54007715/?page=3#post-9934445).
-This change is scheduled to be released to Practice on July 23, 2014.
+This change is scheduled to be released to fxPractice on July 23, 2014.

 ##### New Features: